Aqua Blue Sport Academy

 Initial intake to the ABSA for 2017 will consist of four riders drawn from the Aqua Blue amateur team who will, over the course of the racing season, receive:

-- A professional assessment, orientation and programme introduction from the members of the Aqua Blue Sport High Performance Athlete Support (HPAS) team led by Director of Performance Operations Leigh Bryan and support by Director of Athletic Performance Stephen Barrett;
+- A professional assessment, orientation and programme introduction from the members of the Aqua Blue Sport High Performance Athlete Support (HPAS) team led by Director of Athletic Performance Stephen Barrett;

 - A structured season-long race and training programme, devised by the HPAS team and tailored to the individual strengths and objectives of each athlete;